Sine laws on semigroups with an involutive anti-automorphism: A Levi--Civita approach via left translations: Introduction

-This approach allows us to establish two main results: \begin{itemize} \item First, we prove a Levi-Civita type closure property (Theorem \ref{thm:AH-LC}), showing that the solution space $V$ is $L$-invariant and its matrix representation $L(y)\big|_V$ has a precise affine-linear structure.
+Thus the family $R(\sigma(\cdot))$ is no longer a right-regular representation in the parameter $y$.
+Of course, because $\sigma^2=\mathrm{id}$, one may rewrite \eqref{eq:intro-family} by replacing $y$ with $\sigma(y)$ and thereby recover a standard $xy$-equation.
+Our aim here is complementary: we isolate an intrinsic operator identity explaining how the anti-automorphic family $R(\sigma(\cdot))$ is converted into a genuine translation action.

+\textbf{Operator-level viewpoint.} When $\sigma$ is an involutive anti-automorphism, the family $\{R(\sigma(y))\}_{y\in S}$ is order-reversing in the parameter $y$ by \eqref{eq:order-reversal}.
+Letting $J$ denote composition with $\sigma$, $(Jh)(x)=h(\sigma(x))$, we prove the conjugation identity

+which converts the family $R(\sigma(\cdot))$ into left translations.
+This gives a natural operator-level reformulation of the anti-automorphic situation and is the viewpoint used throughout the paper.

+\textbf{Main idea: conjugation to left translations.} Throughout, $\sigma:S\to S$ is assumed to be an involutive anti-automorphism.
+The conjugation identity \eqref{eq:intro-conj} (Lemma~\ref{lem:conj}) allows us to transfer the right-translate action $R(\sigma(\cdot))$ to left translations, which restores the translation-invariance mechanism needed for a Levi--Civita analysis.
+In the application to the generalized sine law, the decisive additional input is a bridge condition of the form

+A central element $c\in Z(S)$ with $f(c)\neq0$ is a convenient sufficient condition for this bridge assumption, but the bridge formulation is the intrinsic one used in the proof.

+\textbf{Main results.} Our first main result, Theorem~\ref{thm:AH-LC}, is an anti-automorphic Levi--Civita closure theorem for equations of the form

+where $\{f,g\}$ is linearly independent and $h_2\not\equiv0$.
+The theorem shows that $J(V)$ is invariant under left translations (equivalently, $V$ is invariant under $R(\sigma(\cdot))$), yielding a closure principle tailored to involutive anti-automorphisms.

-\item Second, we apply this machinery to the generalized sine law (Theorem \ref{thm:AH44}).
-We prove a direct analogue of Stetk\ae r's main theorem from the homomorphic setting: the equation implies a simpler $xy$-addition law, and the solutions satisfy the same transformation rules ($f\circ\sigma=\beta f$, etc.) as in the homomorphic case. \end{itemize}
+Our second main result applies this closure to the generalized sine law \eqref{eq:intro-family}.
+In Theorem~\ref{thm:AH44}, under the bridge assumption above, we obtain an analogue of Stetk\ae r's structural theorem: for linearly independent solutions $(f,g)$, one necessarily has $\beta\in\{\pm1\}$, the equation yields the standard $xy$-addition law, and the expected $\sigma$-transformation rules

-The paper is organized as follows.
-Section~\ref{sec:prelim} collects essential definitions.
-Section~\ref{sec:AHLC} develops our main technical results, introducing the conjugation identity and establishing $L$-invariance.
-Section~\ref{sec:AH44} applies these results to prove the main structural theorem for the generalized sine law.
-Section~\ref{sec:examples} provides concrete examples from matrix groups and symmetric groups.
-Finally, Section~\ref{sec:conclusions} gives concluding remarks.
+Moreover, the proof shows that the parity relation $f\circ\sigma=\beta f$ is obtained before the bridge assumption is invoked, whereas the bridge assumption is used only to obtain control of $g\circ\sigma$ and thereby to reach the standard $xy$-addition law.
+Corollary~\ref{cor:AH44-central} records the frequently useful central-element criterion, and Example~\ref{ex:s3-bridge} shows that the bridge assumption is strictly weaker.